The Story Behind The Worst Measles Outbreak In The European Union

 The girl was one of 59 Romanians, many of them children with compromised health, who have died since the measles epidemic began here in 2016.

 Measles is a serious disease in poor countries, which account for most of the 173,000 infections recorded globally in 2017.
+"In Europe, we have the resources and the capacity and the vaccines to eliminate measles," says Dr. Mike Catchpole, chief scientist at the European Centre for Disease Prevention and Control.
+"So it is enormously disappointing that we are continuing to see significant outbreaks here."

-But global health experts are shocked that there are still significant outbreaks in Europe, where high-quality vaccines are readily available.
-The European Center for Disease Prevention and Control has recorded nearly 33,000 measles infections in the EU since 2016.
+The ECDC has recorded nearly 33,000 measles infections in the 28-member European Union since 2016.
 About half were in Romania, according to the National Institute of Public Health in Bucharest.

 "The people who are susceptible to measles exist in every single country," says Dr. Dragan Jankovic, an infectious diseases specialist at the World Health Organization.
 "Importation of the virus is something that's not avoidable.
 The only way to protect a population from outbreaks and disease is to immunize your own population in the country."